csorianot/godmc_wiki/Imputed-genetic-data.md

 - **IMPORTANT:** Converted to best guess binary plink format **without a probability threshold**
 - All remaining SNPs combined into a single fileset (*i.e.* not a separate fileset for each chromosome)
 - No spaces in the file names
-- All autosomes and chrX
+- All autosomes
+- Chromosome X is optional

 #### Fam file and Sample IDs